polkadot-developers/polkadot-docs/develop/parachains/testing/benchmarking.md

 --8<-- 'code/develop/parachains/testing/benchmarking/dispatchable-pallet-weight.rs'
 ```

-The `WeightInfo` file is automatically generated during benchmark testing.
+The `WeightInfo` file is automatically generated during benchmarking.
 Based on these tests, this file provides accurate weights for each extrinsic.

-## Benchmark Process
+## Benchmarking Process

-Benchmark testing a pallet involves the following steps:
+Benchmarking a pallet involves the following steps:

 1. Creating a `benchmarking.rs` file within your pallet's structure
 2. Writing a benchmarking test for each extrinsic
 3. Executing the benchmarking tool to calculate weights based on performance metrics

 The benchmarking tool runs multiple iterations to model worst-case execution times and determine the appropriate weight.
-By default, the benchmark testing pipeline is deactivated.
+By default, the benchmarking pipeline is deactivated.
 To activate it, compile your runtime with the `runtime-benchmarks` feature flag.

 ### Prepare Your Environment